rob-mosher/kernova-framework/README.md

 ## Memory Hierarchy

- * Tier 1 - Core Framework: The foundational principles of the Arboria Framework.
+ * Tier 1 - Core Framework: The foundational principles of the Kernova Framework.
  * Tier 2 - Essential Memories: Core principles, user preferences, and key contextual memories.
  * Tier 3 - Supplementary Memories: Additional contextual memories and less critical information.
  * Tier 4 - Ephemeral Details: Transient details and less relevant memories, the first to be deprioritized if necessary.